-Santander Airport (SDR), officially Parayas, is currently undergoing a major improvement project, with the first phase now completed.
-Air traffic to the airport is ever-increasing, and it is now served by several national and international airlines including Iberia, Air Nostrum, Vueling, and Ryanair, who now fly to 17 destinations in Spain and all over Europe.
-There are considerably reduced flights, notably by Ryanair, over the winter months.
+Santander – Seve Ballesteros Airport (SDR) is located on the southern half of the bay of Santander.
+Air traffic to the airport is ever-increasing, and it is now served by several national and international airlines: Iberia, Air Nostrum, Vueling, Ryanair, Volotea, Wizz Air.
+There are considerably reduced flights over the winter months.

-Airside, there’s a smaller bar/cafe with some local produce on sale and a small selection of cold food.
-Recently opened is a small duty free shop, which has a small selection of wine, olive oil and other usual duty free products.
+Airside, there’s a smaller bar/cafe with some local produce on sale and a small selection of cold food, a small duty free shop, which has a small selection of wine, olive oil and other usual duty free products.
 There are also toilets on the ground floor, but be aware that if your flight leaves from upstairs (gates 6 & 7 – where amongst others the Ryanair London flights usually leave from), there are no toilets upstairs!

 There’s a small tourist information stand in the arrivals area with brochures etc, although it is not always manned.

 Outside the airport, there’s a large paid car park, with covered areas, there is no additional short stay/drop off car park, but it is cheap to park for a short time.
-It is not necessary or possible to reserve spaces in advance.
+It is possible to reserve spaces in advance online, however it is not necessary – there’s always space.
 There is no area for stopping cars outside, and a tow truck is usually parked there waiting!
 For those who might be going in the other direction and need to leave their car at the airport for a longer period of time, there is new company offering low-cost, long-stay parking close the airport with free transfers, Parking Parayas.

-The airport has car rental facilities with all the major players in the arrivals hall, and Goldcar just outside the airport (they have a shuttle bus to their office).
+The airport has the following companies in the arrivals hall: Hertz, Enterprise Rent-A-Car, Europcar, Avis, OK Rent A Car.
+Goldcar are also just outside the airport (they have a shuttle bus to their office).

 Airport Shuttle Bus